 North Korea’s largest nuclear test, its sixth, has pushed the nation’s weapons yield into the hundreds of kilotons of TNT.
 That is estimated to be 10 times the power of the bomb that destroyed Hiroshima.

 Once again, the United States has reacted with calls for another round of international sanctions, and moves to increase American military forces in the region.

 The People’s Democratic Republic’s latest missile tests apparently indicate the ability to reach across the Pacific and strike the continental United States.
 Hundreds of medium-range missiles with chemical warfare and high-explosive warheads are within range of Japan.
 Thousands of artillery pieces stand pointed at Seoul.

 As a war of words escalates between Pyongyang and Washington, it’s worth considering what would actually happen if a second Korean War were to break out.
-It could easily produce a destruction greater than any since World War II.
+It could easily produce a destruction greater than any conflict since World War II.

 The calculation behind North Korea’s nuclear gambit is simple.
 Nuclear weapons, including the ability to strike the United States, are the ultimate insurance against forced regime change.

 Kim Jong-un and his predecessors have learned this from Iraq and Libya.
 Both gave up their weapons of mass destruction only to see their dictators toppled by Western military intervention.
 Syria let Israel destroy its nuclear reactor in an airstrike in 2007, and now finds itself in a protracted multi-sided civil war, and the target of foreign intervention.

 The most likely scenario that leads to full-blown war would be an American military build-up in South Korea that the North interprets as a preparation for war.
 Whether that perception was accurate or not, if convinced of this, the hermit kingdom might launch a pre-emptive strike.
 Alternately, a limited American airstrike could provoke the same: massive retaliation.